Academic Staff Union of Universities: Foundation

 As a successor to the Nigerian Association of University Teachers that was founded in 1965, ASUU was formed in 1978 to cater for the interests of all academic staff in Federal and State universities in Nigeria.

 Leadership of ASUU

-Professor Osodeke, a professor of Soil Science, at the Federal University of Agriculture, Umudike, Abia State, was elected on 30th May, 2021 during a three-day conference of the union which held at the Nnamdi Azikiwe University, Awka, Anambra State.

-He took over from Biodun Ogunyemi, a professor of education at the Olabisi Onabanjo University, Ago-Iwoye, Ogun State.
+Professor Chris Piwuna, a Professor of Medicine and Consultant Psychiatrist at University of Jos/Jos University Teaching Hospital was elected ASUU president during the union’s 23rd National Delegates Congress at the University of Benin held in May 2025.
+He took over from Professor Emmanuel Osodeke, a professor of Soil Science at the Michael Okpara University of Agriculture, Umudike, Abia State.

+ASUU Presidents

+The union has had 14 presidents since its founding in 1978.

 ASUU strikes

 Military regime

 The Union was active in struggles against the military regime during the 1980s.

 In 1988 the union organized a National Strike to obtain fair wages and university autonomy.
 As a result, the ASUU was proscribed on 7 August 1988 and all its property seized.
 It was allowed to resume in 1990, but after another strike was again banned on 23 August 1992.
 However, an agreement was reached on 3 September 1992 that met several of the union's demands including the right of workers to collective bargaining.
 The ASUU organized further strikes in 1994 and 1996, protesting against the dismissal of staff by the Sani Abacha military regime.